Reboxed/.github/profile/README.md

 # Your entire stack, defined as code

 The single most powerful batteries-included cloud platform that scales, deploys, and computes globally while defining it all type-safely in your code.
-We got all the services and infra you need without dealing with edge runtimes.
+We got all the services and infra you need and evenwithout dealing with edge runtimes.

 ![image](https://github.com/user-attachments/assets/4b85f266-b164-48a9-ad70-5f0b2b6dca28)